Filling Service Void with Rockwool Ablative Coated Batts

 Namely, if you have read the previous few lines on fire resistance carefully, you have come to understand that, in order of creating a fire proof structure, you need a material that will seal the potential voids that however, also needs to be fire proof.
 This is why our advice goes for Rockwool Ablative Coated Batts which are manufactured from rock wool and coated on both sides with special ablative coat, for up to four hours of fire resistance for a single batt.
 Please note that the fire performance can be upgraded by using a few layers of the batts, if the structure allows you to.
 Apart from fire resistance, the batts also provide great level of soundproofing, which is particularly important for residential properties, but also prevent smoke spread and improve air tightness of the entire construction.
 They are very easy to install, since they are very lightweight, allowing them to be tightly fitted between the service voids and the wall or floor edges.
 Apart from sealing voids of up to 20m in length and 1.2m in height, the batts can also be used for blank seals of up to 2880mm x 2400mm dry walls or masonry walls, or up to 600mm x 600mm in concrete floors.
 Rockwool Ablative Coated Batts can be used for drywall systems, masonry walls and concrete floors, and can be combined with a wide range of different materials, including steel, cast iron, copper, polypropylene, high density polythene etc. For all those of you that are concerned about its ecological effects, it would be good to share the fact that the batts are completely eco-friendly, since 97% recyclable, having 0 ODP and GWP potential.

 You can now order rockwool ablative coated batts right here at Insulation Shop, at affordable prices and big discounts.
-Send your quote enquiries to info@insulationshop.co or order directly from our insulation webshop.
+Send your quote enquiries to info@insulationshop.co or order directly from our insulation online shop.